How to buy the best fridge freezer

 The best fridge freezers maximise the freshness and lifespan of your food without pushing up your energy bills or being a hassle to live with.

-But even if you know whether you want a freestanding, integrated or American fridge freezer, there have never been more features, sizes, colours and price points to choose between – and there's even a safety consideration to think about.
+Even if you know whether you want a freestanding, integrated or American-style fridge freezer, there have never been more features, sizes, colours and prices to choose between – and there's even a safety consideration to think about.

 Three of the best fridge freezers

 Video: how to buy the best fridge freezer

 Watch our video below for tips on choosing your next fridge freezer.

 If you want your new fridge freezer to fit in the same space as your current one, you’ll probably want the same type, be that freestanding, integrated or American-style.

 But if you’re redesigning your kitchen, it’s worth deciding on the type you want early on, when you’re planning the layout.
 Below, we'll tell you about the pros and cons of each type to help you choose the best for your needs and budget.